XinYaanZyoy/OCBooks/NLP/notes/course1/week1.md

 ## How to extract the features out of datasets?

 **THE IDEA**:
-> define a vocab by listing all the words appearing in your dataset; e.g. list of words in list of tweets, these are features extracted, then loop over to this vocab and see which words appear in it from vocab, assign `1` for appearance and `0` for otherwise, this is your vector represeting the subject tweet.
+> define a vocab by listing all the words appearing in your dataset; e.g. list of words in list of tweets(corpus), these are features extracted, then loop over to this vocab and see which words appear in subject tweet from vocab, assign `1` for appearance and `0` for otherwise, this is your vector represeting the subject tweet.

 since this kind of 1D matrix has lots of 0s it's called sparse matrix. logistic regressinal classifier has to learn `n+1` parameters if size of your vocab was `n`. hence this is not a good idea for vocab of bigger sizes.

+{% raw %}
+  $$a^2 + b^2 = c^2$$ --> note that all equations between these tags will not need escaping!
+{% endraw %}